• Home

 Riding Instructor

 Volunteering since 2006, Nicole has gained experience with children and adults with social, emotional, cognitive, physical and psychological needs.
-She became a certified therapeutic riding instructor in 2013 and is currently working towards her Masters in communication Disorders and Sciences.
+She became a certified therapeutic riding instructor in 2013.
 Nicole has been working with horses since 2006 riding primarily western pleasure.
 Becoming a certified therapeutic riding instructor through PATH International has allowed Nicole to combine her love of horses with therapeutic interventions.
 Email

 Riding Instructor